French Passport Photo Requirements 2026: France 35x45, No White Background

 - Piercings and jewelry: Visible facial piercings are allowed if they are part of your everyday appearance.
 Large earrings that could cast shadows should be avoided.

-How to Make It with Passlens
+How to check a France passport photo with Passlens

 - Open Passlens and select the France Passport preset.